Texas Bar Sunset

 sunset

-In 2021, the Texas Bar lost the following federal case at the 5th Circuit Court of Federal Appeals:
+The Texas Bar lost the following federal case at the 5th Circuit Court of Federal Appeals in New Orleans, Louisiana on July 2nd, 2021 regarding its expenditures of public funds in ways proven to be unlawful:

 McDonald v.
 Longley No. 20-5448, 4 F 4th 229 (5th Cir.
 2021); No. 1:19-cv-219- LY (W.D.
 Tex.).

-Anyhow, as background, we mention that during the 2021-22 term, Texas' bar wars cases McDonald v.
+As further background, we mention that during the 2021-22 term, Texas' bar wars cases McDonald v.
 Firth & Firth v.
 McDonald weighed in at the U.S. Supreme Court (i.e. the "SCOTUS") along with similar cases from Michigan (Taylor v.
 State Bar of Michigan) and Oklahoma (Schell v.
 Darby).
 They subsequently processed a case from Wisconsin (File v.
 Kastner), too.
-The SCOTUS grants certiorari to under a hundred cases per year, out of over 7,000 petitions annually.
-The denial of certiorari regarding the Texas case reassuringly solidifies the Plaintiffs' victory vs. the noncompliant Texas Bar won at the 5th Circuit Court of (Federal) Appeals in New Orleans, Louisiana on July 2nd, 2021.
+The SCOTUS typically grants certiorari to under a hundred cases per year, out of over 7,000 petitions annually.
+The denial of certiorari regarding the Texas case reassuringly solidifies the Plaintiffs' victory vs. the noncompliant Texas Bar won at the 5th Circuit Court of Appeals, though.

 Regarding Texas, here is the November 24th, 2021 petition for certiorari in .pdf format.
 Essentially the plaintiffs in the Texas case (Tony McDonald & Mark Pulliam) who prevailed on July 2nd, 2021 vs. the Texas Bar at the 5th Circuit Court of Appeals seek to liberate the rest of Texas from having to continue paying the societal costs of its lawyers' being required to remain members of the Texas Bar.
 A lot of time, resources, grit and altruism went into this potentially liberating litigation endeavor.
 Here are the heroes who have been litigating this issue against the Texas Bar for years for those plaintiffs and for other dissatisfied members of the Texas Bar.
 The endeavor is not even tax-deductible for their law firm, either.
 This is quite a potential benefit for the rest of us, is it not?
 Notice how reform proposals that could help Texans keep going nowhere in Texas?
 If only more of the U.S. Supreme Court's justices would take a strong interest in this subject, despite some justices' and judges' noteworthy conflicts of interest as far as state bars are concerned.
 For more details, here are direct links to relevant media coverage that we have found thus far: Southeast Texas Record; Reuters; Bar Blog (a Texas Bar publication); Ballotpedia case summary / Ballotpedia news article; TexasLawyer; List23, TexasLawBook, Law360 & Chicago Daily Law Bulletin.